+COMPUTER SCIENCE GCSE Computer Science is all about how computers work.
+Over the two years of the course, you will learn how many key components of computers work, including processors, networks and storage.
+Alongside this theoretical knowledge, you will expand your practical programming skills by developing your knowledge of Python and SQL.
+You will learn the basic skills you need and use these to develop fully working systems over the two years.
+COURSE CONTENT Component 1: Computer Systems Introduces students to the central processing unit (CPU), computer memory and storage, data representation, wired and wireless networks, network topologies, system security and system software.
+Component 2: Computational thinking, algorithms and programming Students apply knowledge and understanding gained in component 1.
+They develop skills and understanding in computational thinking: algorithms, programming techniques, producing robust programs, computational logic and translators.
+Practical programming Over the course, you will develop your practical programming skills in Python and build up to completing some larger programming challenges.
+SUBJECT UNITS AND ASSESSMENT OUTLINE Component 1 - Computer Systems - 50% Exam Component 2 - Computational Thinking - 50% Exam Practical programming will be assessed alongside components 1 and 2, with the larger programming challenges completed throughout year 10 and 11.
+FUTURE CAREER PATHS Game developer, Software engineer, Cybersecurity expert, Systems admin, Network manager, Digital marketing Web development.
+WHAT STUDENTS SAY "I really enjoy all the programming we get to do.
+This allows me the freedom and creativity to develop my own coded applications."
+"I want to do computer science at university and at the interviews the professors have been really interested in what we do in computer science."
+WHY CHOOSE COMPUTER SCIENCE?

 A GCSE in Computer Science is an excellent way to develop some key practical skills which have many uses.
 If you are considering a career in web design, digital marketing, network management or as an IT technician, Computer Science can help you to develop the key knowledge you need, as well as demonstrating your enthusiasm for the subject, which can be the key to turning an interview into a placement!

-OPTIONAL SUBJECT

-COMPUTER SCIENCE

-GCSE

-Computer Science is all about how computers work.
-Over the two years of the course, you will learn how many key components of computers work, including processors, networks and storage.
-Alongside this theoretical knowledge, you will expand your practical programming skills by developing your knowledge of Python, SQL and HTML.
-You will learn the basic skills you need, and use these to develop fully working systems over the two years.

-COURSE CONTENT

-Component 1: Computer Systems

-Introduces students to the central processing unit (CPU), computer memory and storage, data representation, wired and wireless networks, network topologies, system security and system software.

-Component 2: Computational thinking, algorithms and programming

-Students apply knowledge and understanding gained in component 1.
-They develop skills and understanding in computational thinking: algorithms, programming techniques, producing robust programs, computational logic and translators.

-Practical programming

-Over the course, you will develop your practical programming skills in Python and build up to completing some larger programming challenges.

-SUBJECT UNITS AND ASSESSMENT OUTLINE

-Component 1 - Computer Systems - 50% Exam

-Component 2 - Computational Thinking - 50% Exam

-Practical programming will be assessed alongside components 1 and 2, with the larger programming challenges completed throughout year 10 and 11.

-FINE ART

-GCSE

-The curriculum for GCSE Fine Art enables students to contribute and engage as confident future professionals and create work independently that reflects issues within different cultures and shows an emotional awareness of our society.
+FINE ART GCSE The curriculum for GCSE Fine Art enables students to contribute and engage as confident future professionals and create work independently that reflects issues within different cultures and shows an emotional awareness of our society.
+COURSE CONTENT Students follow a course that enables them to develop skills in drawing, painting, 3D and mixed media as well as researching the work of artists, designers and craftsmen.

-COURSE CONTENT

-Students follow a course that enables them to develop skills in drawing, painting, 3D and mixed media as well as researching the work of artists, designers and craftsmen.
 You will develop personal beliefs and values and produce work that reflects your identity, helping you to understand how artists respond to human issues and shared problems through Art.

-SUBJECT UNITS AND ASSESSMENT OUTLINE

-Component 1 - Coursework - Surfaces and Textures Students begin the surfaces and textures project by exploring a combination of areas, such as drawing, painting, photography, printmaking and mixed media.
-They then explore an idea, convey an experience and respond to a theme or issue of personal significance.
-Students develop and apply the knowledge, understanding and skills specified within the context of fine art practice.

-Component 2 - Exam

-AQA will provide a separate externally set assignment for each title, each with seven different starting points.
+SUBJECT UNITS AND ASSESSMENT OUTLINE Component 1 - Coursework - Personal project Students begin by selecting a theme of their choice.
+This could be an world issue, nature, man-made, sports, portraiture or textures.
+They will then explore a range of artist based on their theme and use a combination of techniques, such as drawing, painting, photography, printmaking and mixed media.
+Students then develop and apply the knowledge, understanding and skills to realise their own intent to create a final piece.
+Component 2 - Exam AQA will provide a separate externally set assignment for each title, each with seven different starting points.
 Students must select and respond to one starting point from their chosen title.
 The externally set assignment provides students with the opportunity to demonstrate, through an extended creative response, their ability to draw together different areas of knowledge, skills and/or understanding in response to their selected starting point.